 These are as follows:

-Give the person all the support you can to help them make decisions.
-To justify an intervention, you must show that you have taken all practicable and realistic steps to help them to make the decision, such as explaining the risks and benefits to help them to make an informed choice and decide whether to give or withhold their consent.
+Give the person all the support you can to help them make the decision.
+To justify an intervention, you must show that you have taken all practicable and realistic steps to help them to make the decision, such as explaining the risks and benefits to help them to make a choice and decide whether to give or withhold their consent.
 This might also include using a different form of communication, treating a medical condition which may be affecting the persons capacity (such as a urinary tract infection), or a structured learning programme to improve the persons capacity.
+However, if you have tried all practicable steps to support them to make the choice themselves, they are unlikely to regain capacity and/or the decision cannot be delayed, and support has not been successful then apply principles 4 and 5 (below).

 The following link is to a helpful article; How do I know if it’s an unwise mental capacity decision?
 Beth Yolland-Jones | 14 Oct 2022.

-Anytime someone does something, or decides for someone who lacks capacity, it must be in the person’s best interests.
 The MCA provides a non-exhaustive checklist of factors that decision-makers must work through in deciding what is in a person’s best interests:

 Next of Kin: Understanding decision making authorities.